International Lymphoma Epidemiology Consortium

 If you are a researcher who is interested in becoming an InterLymph member, please contact Aaron Norman to request information about membership.

-InterLymph investigators have jointly published more than 20 scientific manuscripts since 2005.
+InterLymph investigators have jointly published more than 50 scientific articles since 2005.

 - Martha Linet, M.D., M.P.H., Radiation Epidemiology Branch, Division of Cancer Epidemiology and Genetics, NCI